(Photo courtesy of NetPS Plant Finder)

 - Naturalizing And Woodland Gardens

 Planting & Growing

 This plant is typically grown in a designated herb garden.
 It does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
+This plant does not require much in the way of fertilizing once established.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.